The Lyon Firm represents plaintiffs in Class Action ADA Lawsuits

 Businesses with an online presence are required by law to be compatible with assistive technology and use resources to make their sites accessible to people with auditory, cognitive, neurological, physical, speech, and visual disabilities.

 To be ADA-compliant, these websites must be free of barriers that make it difficult or impossible for people with disabilities to use them.
-Inaccessible websites can completely shut disabled persons out from critical services, leading to legal action and a demand for equal participation and opportunity.
+Inaccessible websites can completely shut disabled persons out of critical services, leading to legal action and a demand for equal participation and opportunity.

 A lack of Web accessibility compliance can create problems for millions of potential consumers.
 Many companies underestimate the number and impact of consumers who rely in part or completely on certain accessibility features to access websites.
 According to the Centers for Disease Control, approximately 61 million Americans live with a disability, each with the right to access websites as they so choose.